-Imagine what a night of quality time like that does to a kid’s self-esteem?
-The fact that their grandparents want to spend more time with and take care of them is sure to leave them feeling pretty good about themselves.
+Imagine what a night of quality time like that does to a kid’s self-esteem.
+The fact that their grandparents want to spend more time with and care for them makes them feel pretty good about themselves.
 Kids need to have multiple people in their lives that make them feel significant.

 7. Kids can teach grandparents, too.

-There’s a wealth of knowledge to be learned from grandparents, but kids have a few tricks up their sleeves as well!
+There’s a wealth of knowledge to be learned from grandparents, but kids also have a few tricks up their sleeves!
 In terms of differences in generations right now, technology is a huge gap in most cases.
-It can be helpful to have grandkids to show older people how to use social media and video chat to stay in touch, or how to find a new favorite show on Netflix.
+It can be helpful to have grandkids show older people how to use social media and video chat to stay in touch or find a new favorite show on Netflix.